La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Living full-time in a van in winter: a challenge, but an incredible experience! ❄️🚐

 Living in a van during winter is much harder than during summer.
-Nothing is simple: finding water and camping spots, staying warm and dry, the days are short, and a lot of time is spent inside the van...
-It's not a glamorous life, but it is extremely rewarding if, like us, you are looking for the best skiing or snowboarding conditions. 🎿🏔️
+Nothing is simple: finding water and camping spots, staying warm and dry, the days are short, and much time is spent inside the van...
+It’s not a glamorous life, but it is extremely rewarding if, like us, you are seeking the best skiing or snowboarding conditions. 🎿🏔️

 Vanlife Store is always here to support you!